ept/blog/drafts/hashcode-unsafe.md

 So what I'd like to ask for is this: if you're building a distributed framework based on the JVM, **please don't** use Java's `hashCode()` for anything that needs to work across different processes.
-Because it'll look like it works fine when you use it with strings and numbers, and then someday a brave soul will put (e.g.) a protocol buffers object in it, and then spend days banging their head against a wall trying to figure out why messages are getting sent to the wrong servers.
-(Not that something like that happened to me.
-Not at all.)
+Because it'll look like it works fine when you use it with strings and numbers, and then someday a brave soul will use (e.g.) a protocol buffers object, and then spend days banging their head against a wall trying to figure out why messages are getting sent to the wrong servers.

 What should you use instead?
 First, you probably need to serialize the object to a byte stream (which you need to do anyway if you're going to send it over the network).
 If you're using a serialization that always maps the same values to the same sequence of bytes, you can just hash that byte stream.
-A cryptographic hash such as MD5 or SHA-1 would be for many cases, but might be a bit heavyweight if you're dealing with a really high throughput service.
-I've heard good things about [MurmurHash](http://code.google.com/p/smhasher/), but not really in a position to recommend it.
+A cryptographic hash such as MD5 or SHA-1 would be ok for many cases, but might be a bit heavyweight if you're dealing with a really high-throughput service.
+I've heard good things about [MurmurHash](http://code.google.com/p/smhasher/), which is non-cryptographic but lightweight and claims to be well-behaved.

 If your serialization doesn't always produce the same sequence of bytes for a given value, then you can still define a hash function on the objects themselves.
 Just please don't use `hashCode()`.
 It's